sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     saltspring$ ssh uranus

+To make sure we have the latest RVM installed we upgrade with

+    uranus$ rvm get stable

-We install and activate Ruby 2.0.0p648
+Now we install and activate Ruby 2.0.0p648

     uranus$ rvm install 2.0.0 && rvm use 2.0.0